 In conclusion, I think Peak is a great app that’s definitely worth including in your money system.
 I’d recommend using Peak for short-term savings goals where you want to create a new savings bucket quickly and easily on your phone.
 For longer-term goals, I’d recommend creating sub-savings accounts in a high-yield savings account (so things like a house fund or really large savings goals should go in a traditional high-yield savings account).

 The main reason to use Peak, however, is for the round-up feature.
 Add Peak into your money system and round up all of your daily transactions.
 You’ll find that it’s an easy way to increase your savings without even noticing it.
-If you combine Peak with a free app like Dobot, you’ll have a nice microsaving system in place.
+If you combine Peak with a free app like Albert, you’ll have a nice microsaving system in place.
 You can check out Peak Money on their website.

 Update: Previously, Peak was only available on iOS, but it’s now available on iOS, Android, and can be accessed on your computer as well.